Superhemophobic Surfaces with Improved Hemocompatibility

 At A Glance

-Researchers at CSU have created superhemophobic surfaces (surfaces that are extremely repellent to blood).
+Researchers at Colorado State University have developed superhemophobic surfaces (surfaces that are extremely repellent to blood).
 Specifically, a fluorinated titanium surface having a textured morphology of either a nanotube or nanoflower array.

 - Formation of blood clot on superhemophobic surface is negligible